-How does embodiment both enable and limit what we can learn and understand?
+How does being embodied and culturally embedded both enable and limit what we can learn and understand?

 2. Ways of Knowing

-Sense Perception, Recognition, Emotion, Language, Reason and Intuition.
+Sense Perception, Attention, Recognition, Memory, Emotion, Language, Reason, Faith, Imagination and Intuition.

-Homo discens is a Theory of Knowledge resource for teachers and students.
-The site provides a conceptual framework, and a variety of original sources, for exploring some of the more perplexing questions about how we learn and how we develop understanding.
+Homo discens provides a broad conceptual framework, and a variety of original sources, for exploring some of the more perplexing questions about how we learn and how we develop understanding.

 Homo discens refers to “Man the Learner.”
 The name announces that we are here to learn.
 It is not just that we have a biological predisposition for learning, or that learning is edifying, or that—in some existential sense—we are condemned to learn.
 Learning is a deeply-rooted, cross-cultural, life-sustaining necessity.

 Learning is inextricable from who we are as capable and fallible individuals; as active participants embedded in community; and as an embodied biological species.